Mz876/Hiring-Sprint-2025/smartdamage-inspector/README.md

 ## ⚠️ Known Limitations (Prototype)

-- YOLO detections depend on off-the-shelf model accuracy
+- **Roboflow YOLO** detections depend on off-the-shelf model accuracy
+- **Current model optimized for exterior damage only** - interior detection accuracy is limited
+- **Qwen2.5-VL-7B** descriptions depend on vision-language model capabilities
 - Not optimized for extreme angles or night photos
 - No image storage (in-memory only)
 - Image pairing uses perceptual hashing (not perfect)
-- Repair cost model is heuristic
+- Repair cost model is heuristic and not region-specific
+- No vehicle-specific pricing based on make, model, or year
+- Generic cost estimates without real market data integration

 ---